phd research by

-Wrap-up of my activities: +midterm report works in progress: +the charter of commons architecture
+Wrap-up of my activities: +midterm report works in progress: +a charter of commons architecture

 Considering commons thinking as a tool to go beyond the neoliberal state of affairs, architecture has a lot to contribute to the transformation into post-capitalist society.
 For so long, the relationship between architecture and power structures has been defined as one-directional.
 This approach has extended to such degree that the professionals practicing within the fields of architecture started to define themselves as merely “service providers”, “a ‘cherry on the cake’ affair”.
 (Koolhaas, 2011) This not only positions the discipline of architecture as an oppressed and passive one but also makes it part of the TINA (there is no alternative) rhetoric as a "form of hopelessness". (de Angelis, 2003)